Redstone Historic District (Colorado): 1880–1900: Early mine development

 Among them was John C. Osgood, doing a survey of the state's coal resources for the coal company he worked for and the Chicago, Burlington and Quincy Railroad (CBQRR), one of its major customers.
-The coal in the Crystal valley was plentiful and of high enough quality that he started his own company, Colorado Fuel.
+The coal in the Crystal Valley was plentiful and of high enough quality that he started his own company, Colorado Fuel.
 His main customer was a CBQRR subsidiary, the Burlington and Missouri River Railroad.
-As he sold to them he bought land, hoping to exploit one day deposits of coal that would make high-quality coke.
+As he sold to them, he bought land, hoping to exploit one day deposits of coal that would make high-quality coke.

 To realize these plans, it would be necessary to build transportation infrastructure.
-The company took the legal steps necessary to build both a toll road and railroad.
+The company took the legal steps necessary to build both a toll road and a railroad.
 Apart from some surveying, nothing else was accomplished.
 A line that might have connected to the valley, the Aspen and Western Railway, was built to coalfields at Willow Park near Carbondale in 1888 by Colorado Fuel's main rival at the time.
 It was abandoned as quickly as it had been built when the coal proved inferior.

 The two companies merged in 1892 and became Colorado Fuel and Iron (CF&I).
 It soon became the largest coal mining company in the entire West, responsible for two-thirds of Colorado's output.
-The profits from these endeavors at last gave Osgood the capital he needed to fully exploit the Crystal valley.
+The profits from these endeavors at last gave Osgood the capital he needed to fully exploit the Crystal Valley.
 Due to bank failures around Colorado and other aftereffects of the Panic of 1893, it took the rest of the 1890s before financing was in place and actual construction could start.
 Another delay, caused by a United Mine Workers of America strike, left Osgood bitterly opposed to unions.

 From the railroad line, a narrow gauge spur would parallel Coal Creek, climbing up 12 mi and 2200 ft to an area where the coal was pure, with almost no ash, thus ideal for coking.
-At that site the town of Coalbasin was built.
+At that site, the town of Coalbasin was built.
 Where it reached the main line in the valley, at the coke ovens, the coal and coke would be taken to Carbondale and points elsewhere by the Denver and Rio Grande Western and Colorado Midland.
 The town around that junction was named Redstone, for the high cliffs of orange sandstone in the mountains above.